qtje/qtjev2/media/help/quickstart.md

 ## What is qtjev2?

-In simplest terms, qtjev2 is a system that faciliates multi-user construction of a directed graph for the purpose of imposing narrative structure on a collection of comic pages.
+In simplest terms, qtjev2 is a system that facilitates multi-user construction of a directed graph for the purpose of imposing narrative structure on a collection of comic pages.
 This short tutorial will cover the basic steps required to implement a conventional linear webcomic structure in qtjev2.

 ## Content Guidelines